 The Library at the Dock, 107 Victoria Harbour Promenade, Docklands 03 9658 9998

 The Athenaeum Library is a private library in Melbourne’s CBD.
-The quiet, inviting reading room is a place to hide away from the hum of the city and there is a small children’s area piled with mostly classics.
+The quiet, inviting reading room is a place to hide away from the hum of the city and there is a small childrenโs area piled with mostly classics.

 Melbourne Athenaeum Library, Level 1, 188 Collins St, Melbourne (03) 9650 3100

 State Library of Victoria is Australia’s oldest and busiest public library, the biggest library in Melbourne and probably the most famous Melbourne library.
-In late 2019 it reopened the doors after a 5 year, $88.1 million redevelopment as part of the Vision 2020 project.
+Newly developed spaces, programs and services include the wonderful Pauline Gandel Childrenโs Quarter.

 Because of its size and separation of areas for older and younger children, it’s probably one of the best libraries for toddlers.